WASHINGTON (AP) -- It's the great port-a-potty cover-up for President-elect Donald Trump's inauguration.

 The company's name is clearly visible upon close inspection, but is blocked for a wide-angle view by a TV or still camera.

-Don's Johns has provided portable toilets for many large events in Washington, including the 2009 and 2013 inauguration ceremonies for President Barack Obama, Weghorst said.
+Don's Johns has provided portable toilets for many major events in Washington, including the 2009 and 2013 inauguration ceremonies for President Barack Obama, Weghorst said.
 No logos were taped over during those events, he said.